-One of the things I liked less in Bangkok was locals’ attitude of focusing everything around the tourism industry.
-Obviously Thailand devotes a lot of money, energies and resources in the tourism advertising, but often what they offer to foreigners is simply that, a tourist experience, rather than an authentic involvement with Thai culture and tradition.
+One of the things I liked less in Bangkok and Phuket was the locals’ attitude of focusing everything around the tourism industry.
+Thailand devotes a lot of money, energy and resources to the tourism industry, but often what they offer to foreigners is simply that, a tourist experience, rather than an authentic involvement with Thai culture and tradition.

 This time, for once, I wasn’t traveling alone, and since my friend lives in London, she was in desperate need of some sun and beach time.

-So we headed to Phuket, which is probably the most touristy area of the whole country.
+So we headed to Phuket, which is probably the most touristy area in the whole country.

-I did know that, in fact we thought about staying in Phuket two days, visiting the place apart from its beaches, and then head to the Phi Phi Islands, acclaimed for their “desert and peaceful” environment.
+I did know, and in fact, we thought about staying three days in Phuket, visiting the place apart from its beaches, and then heading to the Phi Phi Islands, Thailand, acclaimed for their “desert and peaceful” environment.
 We were already bracing ourselves for a full immersion in unspoiled nature.

 When we went to book a night bus ticket to Phuket (not sure why we hadn’t even checked the flights, don’t ask, it’s still a mystery to both me and my friend), the travel agent presented us with different options, one with 55 seats, A/C but not much comfortable, one with 32 seats and one “VIP” with 22 seats, the most comfortable and also the most expensive.
 The agency consultant let us know that they were all fully booked, and only some places on the VIP bus with 22 seats were available.
 No problem, the journey was 12 hours, so we would have booked that one anyway.